badarihp/nozomi/README.md

 A streaming request handler is a class that implements `nozomi::StreamingHTTPRequestHandler`.
-It's more useful for large responses or if you wanted to stream a client's request body incrementally. `setArgs()` must take arguments that match the associated route's pattern (see below).
+It's more useful for large responses or if you wanted to stream a client's request body incrementally. `setRequestArgs()` must take arguments that match the associated route's pattern (see below).

 ## Route Patterns ##